Azure/blackbelt-aks-hackfest/labs/day1-labs/08-migrate-mongo-to-cosmos.md

 ## Test the Application

-* Browse to your heroes web app using the public IP from the below command and validate the leaderboard
+* Browse to your heroes web app using the public IP(http://<public ip>:8080) from the below command and validate the leaderboard

 	```bash
 	kubectl get service